mongodb/docs/source/includes/fact-restore-manual-replica-set-cloud.rst

      - Provide the
        :ref:`BSON timestamp <document-bson-type-timestamp>`
        for the first :term:`oplog <oplog>` entry
        you want to include in the restore.
+This information appears in the "Last Oplog Applied" entry in the ``restoreInfo.txt`` file provided with the downloaded snapshot.

        .. note::